ericyu049/NP_heatmap/README.md

 # Neuropathic Pain Heatmap Generator

-This is a python script to generate clustermap (complex heatmap) for annotated samples using SCRAP pipeline.
+This is a python script to generate clustermap (complex heatmap) for annotated small non-coding RNA (sncRNA) and target mRNA interactions generated through SCRAP pipeline.
 For more information about SCRAP, visit SCRAP at https://github.com/Meffert-Lab/SCRAP.

 ## How to run